 7. Get Certified In Something Other Than Basket Weaving!

 Like resources, certifications should also be spent wisely.
 The main goal is to spend certification points in the aspect of the character that you use the most.
-As an example; not all Infiltrators use the Sonic Bullet/Tracer thing, others abuse the crud out of it.
-If you love using it, then it may be in your best interests to spend certifications into it, if you don’t, spend it elsewhere like Sniping or cloaking regen…ect.
-There are some pretty decent certifications like the ones that improve a useful aspect (Speed of Healing/Repair/SpecialRegen), and then there are some that are almost not even worth the cost of the certifications (At the time of posting, there is a +30 Max Ammo for 100 certification tokens…Really.).
+As an example, not all Infiltrators use the Sonic Bullet/Tracer thing.
+Others abuse the crud out of it.
+If you love using it, then it may be in your best interests to spend certifications into it.
+If you don’t, spend it elsewhere, like on sniping or cloaking regen.
+There are some pretty decent certifications like the ones that improve a useful aspect (Speed of Healing/Repair/SpecialRegen), and then there are some that are almost not even worth the cost of the certifications (At the time of posting, there is a +30 Max Ammo for 100 certification tokens).

 As a side-note, there are some pretty decent certifications costing a very cheap 1 – 10 certification tokens; I would invest my first tokens in them unless I had my heart already set on something.

 8. Dr. Accuracy and How I Learned to Stop Full-Autoing and Love the Burst

 One word: Recoil.
 Two words: Nothing hits.
 Three words: Out of bullets.

 In all seriousness, the recoil in this game leaves much to be appreciated, but I can see why it has such a heavy impact on balance.
 The only time you will EVER want to go full auto, is if you are either at point blank or in a tight hallway and they are bunched up.
 If you are in neither of these rare scenarios, stick to quick bursting.
 Health/hit points are generally low enough that four to six bullets are enough to bring down anything less than a Heavy Assault and the firing rates for most guns is high enough that a quick burst or two is guaranteed to take an opponent down (unless they are Heavy Assault or MAX).